Watch this clip to know when to get help if you are having angina.

 Atrial flutter means that your heart is beating very fast.
 It is caused by a problem in the electrical pathways of the heart.
 It can be a sign of heart disease or other health problems.

-When your heart rate is slow, less than 60 beats per minute, it is called bradycardia.
+When your heart rate is slow, less than 60 beats a minute, it is called bradycardia.
 Bradycardia can be normal, caused by medicines, or a sign of a disease.
-The slow heart rate may not be constant.
-It can come and go.
-It is a concern when it is very low, or you have symptoms.
+It is a concern when your heart rate is very low, or you have symptoms.

-Learn about orthostatic hypotension, and care and treatment for this condition.
+Learn about orthostatic hypotension, including causes, symptoms, and how to care for yourself.

 "Palpitations are the feeling that your heart is beating hard, fast, or irregular.
 Some describe it as pounding"" or ""skipped beats.""
 Palpitations may occur in someone with heart disease "